 It can live for 20 years and more.
 And that makes it poorly suited for the classic vegetable garden, which gardeners traditionally empty in the fall to make room for a new crop of fast-growing vegetables the following spring.
 Plus, due its large size and its huge leaves, rhubarb creates enough shade to hinder the growth of neighboring vegetables.

-On the other hand, rhubarb is entirely appropriate for the perennial border where, with its huge, wonderfully textured leaves, its red petioles and its spectacular creamy white flowers (despite a persistent belief to the contrary, it causes absolutely no harm to the plant to let it bloom), it can even steal the show.
+On the other hand, rhubarb is entirely appropriate for the perennial border where, due to its huge, wonderfully textured leaves, its (often) red petioles and its spectacular creamy white flowers*.
+In fact, it can even steal the show!

 *Despite a persistent belief to the contrary, it causes absolutely no harm to rhubarb to let it bloom.
 Read Rhubarb: Just Let It Bloom for more information on that subject.